 Assumption 1.
-The Seller Aspires to Sell Better One leading sales training program organizes its program around research on highperforming salespeople.
-Each module of the training repeats the mantra-"high-performing salespeople are characterized by" The assumed, unspoken message is "Sand of course you aspire to being a high-performing salesperson too."
+The Seller Aspires to Sell Better

+One leading sales training program organizes its program around research on high-performing salespeople.
+Each module of the training repeats the mantra-"high-performing salespeople are characterized by..."
+The assumed, unspoken message is "...and of course you aspire to being a high-performing salesperson too."

 But professional services folk are not salespeople.
 Most aspire to content excellence well ahead of sales expertise.
 Many are ambivalent about selling; even see it as antithetical to professionalism.
 What salespeople view as best practices feel to many professionals like manipulation.

+The biggest challer of

 This is not a trivial issue.
 The biggest challenge facing sellers of professional services is to incorporate selling into their view of professionalism.
 Until consultants embrace as part of their professional obligation the persuasive pointing out of opportunities for improvement to their clients, they will view selling techniques as a necessary evil at best, and a con job at worst.

+The biggest challenge facing sellers of professional services is to incorporate sales into their view of professionalism.

 Assumption 2.
-The Buying Process is Rational Consider these quotes, from books and materials of leading sales models: - "Buying is a special case of decisionmaking." - "Selling is a series of business transactions in which you are a problem solver." - "Customers are always looking for results."
-One leading model explicitly describes buying as a subset of cognitive decision-making, as shown in Figure 2 below:
+The Buying Process is Rational

+Consider these quotes, from books and materials of leading sales models:

+- "Buying is a special case of decision-making." - "Selling is a series of business transactions in which you are a problem solver." - "...customers...are always looking for results."

-Selling Professional Services Figure 2.
+One leading model explicitly describes buying as a subset of cognitive decision-making, as shown in Figure 1 below:

+Figure 1.
 One Leading Model of Buying Decision-Making